vasanthbhaskara/vasanthbhaskara.github.io/_pages/about.md

 </table>

 - Department Rank 3 among 200+ students in the Mechanical Engineering Department at NIT Calicut
-- Secured 10 Points in all the Mathematics Courses during Undergraduate studies
+- Secured 10 Points in all the Mathematics Courses during undergraduate studies

 ## Research Experience
 <table>